Abdikafi-Adan/MLS-Project-1-jab-boxing-club/README.md

 * I received inspiration for this project from one of the video-based modules.
 Whiskey Drop that  I in the video-based lessons was awesome and liked this design that why a usest it as an inspiration.

 # Disclaimer
-This project is for __educational__ purposes only and will not be use business or advertising.
+This project is for __educational__ purposes only and will not be used in business or advertising.